 - Humiliating initiation rites

 Bullying can be intensely personal and distressing, and the stress it causes can wreck careers and harm life at home.
 But victims are not alone.
-Government statistics show that 10% of service personnel said they had been subject to bullying in 2014.
+Government statistics show that 12% of service personnel said they had been subject to bullying between 2019 and 2020.

 The chain of command has a duty of care towards all service personnel and it is their responsibility to ensure bullying does not happen.